paul-hammant/tbd/README.md

 Now you can go to [localhost:1313](http://localhost:1313) and the Material theme should be visible.

-For detailed installation instructions and a demo, visit [INSERT LINK TO DEMO]
+For detailed installation instructions visit the [demo](https://digitalcraftsman.github.io/hugo-material-docs/).

 ## Acknowledgements